 - Home Inspection

 - Home Owner’s Insurance

 - Repairs if any will need to be completed.

 Your real estate agent will keep you informed of the progress.
 There could be additional addendums to the contract for you to sign.
 There could be other inspections required by your lender.
-Once all of these things are taken care of you will move on to step 5 of the home buying process.
+Once all of these things are taken care of you will move on to the final of the home buying process: the closing.

 © 2016 Michelle McLaughlin